DarkWiiPlayer/restia/readme.md

 Restia will load a MoonXML template once and interpret the result as a cosmo template that you can then render repeatedly.
 Convenient *and* performant!

+For even more modularity, Skooma ditches the separation between code and templates entirely.
+A document tree is constructed through pure functions and later rendered into actual HTML text.
+This two-stage process allows building transformation pipelines (read: "middleware") without having to parse HTML.
 <hr>
 </details>